 Gastric Banding Surgery

 With this surgery type, a band is placed around the upper portion of the stomach and fixed into place.
 This creates a small pouch above the band with a narrow opening to the stomach.
 A port is then placed under the skin of the abdomen.
 Next, a tube connects the port to the band.
 The balloon can be inflated or deflated over time to adjust the size of the band.
 Gastric banding surgery is successful at reducing the amount of food that the stomach can hold, so patients feel full faster.

 Gastric balloon surgery uses a deflated balloon into the stomach.
 It is filled to decrease the amount of space in the Gastric area.
 This balloon is left in place for no more than six months and can lead to extreme weight loss.
-This can be used prior to other surgery types in order to help a patient to get to a safe weight for a different type of bariatric surgery.
+This can be used before other surgery types to help a patient to get to a safe weight for a different kind of bariatric surgery.

 Experimental Bariatric Procedures:

 Newer procedures which may not have received FDA approval.

 This type of weight loss surgery option uses technology from the pacemaker in the vagus nerve.
 The vBloc is delivered through a device similar to a pacemaker.
 It blocks hunger signals between the brain and the stomach.
 It also makes the patient feel full faster and longer, which reduces overall food intake leading to weight loss.
 The device is placed under the skin and has been proven to be the safest implanted device for weight loss on the market.

 AspireAssist is a non-surgical and reversible weight loss solution.
 The device is placed in an outpatient procedure.
 Patients return home in just a few short hours.
 The system takes just 15 minutes.
 This stomach pump helps you to chew food more efficiently leading to feeling full faster and better digestion overall.
 Also, the device can be removed at any time.
 Because the procedure and device are so simple, many patients who cannot afford weight loss surgery may prefer this proven weight loss option.